chen-junluo/chen-junluo.github.io/_pages/about.md

 - **2023.09 - 2027.06(hopefully)**, PhD student, Department of Information Systems, College of Business, City University of Hong Kong.
 - **2019.09 - 2023.06**        , B.S. in Industrial Engineering, School of Business Administration, South China University of Technology.
 (GPA: 90+/100, 3.85/4.0)

-# 🌄 Mottos
-- Do research we like so that we won't regret.
-- Free to do as I please despite the noise, be my own man not in the world's way.
-- Remain true, keep your bottom line, be yourself.

 # 💬 Miscellaneous